 The distance between the gate and the main building is more important than many expect.
 Gates far from a property’s core infrastructure often face connectivity limitations that affect audio quality, video performance, and remote access reliability.

-Not all gate entrances have wired internet or strong Wi-Fi, especially those at the edge of the property.
+Not all gate entrances have wired internet or strong Wi-Fi, especially those at the property’s edge.
 Connectivity becomes a primary planning consideration rather than a technical afterthought.

 Larger properties, gated communities, and campuses with multiple entry points typically require systems designed for long-range communication and centralized management.
 Understanding whether your gate supports wired, wireless, or cellular connectivity helps ensure consistent performance, even during peak usage times.